talhakhan13/CIS-162-30/syllabus.md

 | Final Exam | 15% |
 | In Class Activities | 10% |

-# Grading Scale
+## Grading Scale

 > You must earn a combined average of at least 60% on the four exams (midterms, lab and final) to pass the course.
+Please see below the grading scale.
+Although in the past

 |          |          |          |          |
 |----------|----------|----------|----------|